List of Puru and Yadu dynasties

 In Hindu texts, the Puru and Yadu Dynasties are the descendants of legendary King Pururavas who was a famous Hindu ruler in the Treta Yuga.
 Pururavas was the son of Ila and Budha.
 Some of the dynasties' important members were Yayati, Yadu, King Puru, Turvasu, Druhyu and Anu.
-According to Hindu mythology, Yayāti was one of the ancestors of Pandavas and the Yaduvamsha.
+According to Hindu mythology, Yayāti was one of the ancestors of Pandavas and the Yadavas.